After the Great Recession, U.S. home prices soared. Then they rose some more.

 “We just don’t have enough inventory,” Yun says.
 “Lack of supply is pushing up prices a little too fast.”

-Even as home prices rebounded strongly after the Great Recession, wage gains remained in the 2 percent to 3 percent range.
-Put another way, the National Association of Home Builders/Wells Fargo Index says home prices soared 74 percent from 2012 to 2019.
-Yet median household incomes grew by just 16 percent.
+Even as home prices rebounded strongly after the Great Recession, wage gains remained in the 2% to 3% range.
+Put another way, the National Association of Home Builders/Wells Fargo Index says home prices soared 74% from 2012 to 2019.
+Yet median household incomes grew by just 16%.

 As a result, many Americans who don’t own homes have decided to remain renters.
+In some markets and situations, mortgage payments are more costly than renting.
 Strong demand for apartments has led to a building boom for rental units.
 And national landlords such as Invitation Homes have snapped up tens of thousands of single-family houses that once would have been bought by individual homeowners.

 Rising home prices have left many Americans facing the rent-or-buy conundrum.
 Workers who need to move every few years to maximize their earnings shouldn’t buy, but instead should rent and be sure to save and invest, Johnson says.
-On the other hand, those who plan to live in the same area for years – and who lack the discipline to save and invest -- should buy homes.
+On the other hand, those who plan to live in the same area for years — and who find it challenging to save and invest — should buy homes.

 “Ownership, at its core, is a forced savings,” he says.